Monday, January 13, 2025

 – **Overtime**: Additional production planned beyond regular hours.

-– **Machine Capacity**: Units of machine capacity needed for production.
+– **Machine Capacity**: Equipment needed for production.

-– **Subcontracting**: Outsourced production capacity over a specific period.
+– **Subcontracting**: Outsourced production capacity.

 ### Production Planning Process